vintasoftware/django-react-boilerplate/README.md

 django-admin startproject theprojectname --extension py,yml,json --name Procfile,README.md,.env.example --template=https://github.com/vintasoftware/django-react-boilerplate/archive/boilerplate-release.zip
 ```
 - [ ] Above: don't forget the `--extension` and `--name` params! (also don't forget to change `theprojectname` to your project's name).
-- [ ] Enter the project's directory through your command line.
+- [ ] Navigate to the project's directory through your command line.
 - [ ] Install pipenv if not installed yet: `pip install pipenv` (maybe you'll have to run this command as an OS superuser).
 - [ ] Make sure you have Python 3.6 installed.
 - [ ] `pipenv install --dev`